This post may contain affiliate links. Learn more.

-This is another high-end case that is suitable for those of you willing to invest a little extra into a case that should last longer.
-Made with the highest quality, you will not go wrong with this case.
+This is another high-end case that is suitable for those of you willing to invest a little extra into a case that has stylish looks and is very lightweight.

 It looks small from the exterior, but you’ll be pleasantly surprised with all of the additional extras that make this bag so excellent.
 From the quick access pockets to the card slots and pen loops, you’ll have absolutely no problems with it.

 In terms of actually using it as a travel bag, you’ll be able to fit it either overhead or under the seat, meaning that it can be used for business trips, leisure holidays, and anything in between.

 - Genuine, sturdy leather

 - Doesn’t have studs on the base.
 They would save the base from wearing out.